Are Pigs Dangerous?

-I think, first and foremost, it is imperative that the children who are living around large animals are taught to obey authority.
+I think, first and foremost, it is important that children around large animals respect authority.
 Whether it’s mom & dad or the neighbor or the farmer down the road – kids need to respect and heed instructions.
-Especially around large animals, it can be very important that children (or anyone) pay attention, listen and do as they are told.

 Obey Immediately: When you are in the middle of giving a 1,300 pound steer its injections you don’t want to have to explain “Why?” to a child who is playing in a pile of dirt.
-You do not want them to tell you they’ll do it in a second.
-You do not want to wait on them (meanwhile, you are attempting to hold a 1,300 pound animal still) while they finish making their dirt road.
-You need them to hand you the bottle of blackleg… NOW.
-You don’t want to wait and often can’t…. you need them to do exactly what you told them to do…. right then.
+You need them to do exactly what you told them to do…. right then.

-Obey Without Question: When a small child is about to grab a hold of a 2,000 watt electric fence…… you don’t want them to challenge your instructions or ask you why they can’t touch the fence.
+Without Question: When a small child is about to grab a hold of a 2,000 watt electric fence…… you don’t want them to challenge your instructions or ask you why they can’t touch the fence.
 Not to mention, you may not have time for these explanations before the child gets his shoulders knocked out of their sockets.
-You just need the little brat to stop…. listen to you…. and NOT TOUCH THE FENCE….. or he’ll be sorry.

 Electric fences have an unforgettable teaching method.
 Once you get zapped good, you aren’t too excited about a re-run.